dashinja/maid-bot/README.md

 ![Bot Entry](https://i.imgur.com/uX7C92m.gif)

 If you'd like an alternate experience - start submitting without entering a name.
 Try it a few times.
 Don't say I didn't warn you.
-This will also give you an alternate experience with Maid-Bot while creating ... your little pet.
+Experience Maid-Bot at her best (worst?) while creating ... your little pet.

 After you properly name and type your specific maid bot, it will auto-magically start doing some tasks around the house for you.

-When these tasks finish, you can give Maid-Bot another task set to accomplish.
+When these tasks finish, you can give Maid-Bot another task set to complete.
 She does have a preference on task type however.
 I'll let you figure that out...

 After selecting a task set for Maid-Bot, she'll be busy working - you can't stop her.
 Don't bother trying to offer further instruction.
 Just wait it out.